Vamsi-Pusapati/SG_Comm/neo4j/setup.md

 <img src="graphApps.png" height="400">
 <img src="dbmsAndPluginSetup.png" height="400">

-(You will not have the install option for neosemantics yet. follow instructions below to install neosemantics plugin)
+(You will not have the install option for neosemantics yet.
+Follow instructions below to install neosemantics plugin)

 You want to have the http endpoint mounted on your DB server, so you'll need to add the following line to your config.